herereadthis/timballisto/docs/do_first.md

 ### Pip is messed up

-Currently, Rasbian Jessie comes with two versions of Python, `2.7` and `3.4`.
+Currently, Rasbian Stretch comes with two versions of Python, `2.7` and `3.5`.
 When you run `pip install <packagename>`, it will default all installations to `/usr/local/lib/python2.7/dist-packages`.
 We don't want this because you're going to get `ImportError: No module named 'packagename'` for just about anything you install.
 By properly installing Pip, all future installs will instead go to `3.4`.
 I suppose you can mess with `PATH` or always specify `python3.4 -m pip install <packagename>` but that gets old.

 ```bash
 # This solved a lot of problems for me.